POWER UP EDUCATION

 How to talk to your kids about pornography

-This workshop is for parents, caregivers, foster parents, grandparents, and teachers.
+This sexual health education workshop is for parents, caregivers, foster parents, grandparents, and teachers.
 We want you to understand that kids can access pornography anywhere at any time and we want you to be prepared.
 Early conversations and filtering devices/software are the keys to combating this pervasive problem.
 You’ll feel empowered to have the conversations and take the actions necessary to protect your children.